L. Rafael Reif: Corporate affiliations

-Since 2007, Reif has served on the Board of Directors of Schlumberger, where he is on the Nominating and Governance Committee and the Science and Technology Committee and currently owns approximately $1,000,000 in stock.
-He is also a member of the Board of Conservation International, a nonprofit focused on sustainability and the environment.
+From 2007 to January 2019, Reif served on the Board of Directors of Schlumberger, where he was on the Nominating and Governance Committee and the Science and Technology Committee and currently owns approximately $1,000,000 in stock.
+He was also a member of the Board of Conservation International, a nonprofit focused on sustainability and the environment.

 Reif served on the Board of Directors of Alcoa from 2015-2016 and its public spin-off Arconic from 2016–2017.

+Reif was elected to the Board of Directors of TSMC in 2021 and serves as an independent director.

 Personal life

 The Reif administration at MIT played an important role in the prosecution of Aaron Swartz, the founder of RSS and co-founder of Reddit, who was renowned for his anti-copyright (and "knowledge for all") activism on MIT campus.

-Reif and his wife, Christine (Chomiuk), lived in Newton, Massachusetts prior to his appointment as MIT's 17th president, and for his first seven months; he now lives in the MIT Presidential Residence, Gray House.
+Reif and his wife, Christine (Chomiuk), live in Newton, Massachusetts.
 They have a daughter, Jessica, and a son, Blake.
 Jessica is Dr. Reif's daughter from his first marriage.